LandRegistry/hmlr-frontend/README.md

 [![NPM version](https://img.shields.io/npm/v/@hmlr/frontend?style=flat-square)](https://www.npmjs.com/package/@hmlr/frontend)
 [![GovUK Frontend version](https://img.shields.io/npm/dependency-version/@hmlr/frontend/govuk-frontend?style=flat-square)](https://www.npmjs.com/package/govuk-frontend)

-> 🛑 PRE-ALPHA: Not ready for production use 🛑

 HM Land Registry Frontend contains the code you need to start building a user interface for HM Land Registry platforms and services.

 See live examples of HM Land Registry Frontend components, and guidance on when to use them in your service, in the HM Land Registry Design System.